camila-hernandez/TravelApp/README.md

 ## Steps to Run

-Step 0.
+#### Step 0.
 Go to 481TravelAppGit and open terminal.

-(ONLY DO THIS STEP ONCE)
-Step 1.
+#### Step 1.
 Clone the repository: First, clone this repository to your local machine using Git.

+ONLY DO STEP 1 ONCE

 > git clone [ https://github.com/JJMyoshi/TravelApp.git ]

-Step 2.
+#### Step 2.
 CD to the folder that contains the React App

 > cd travel-app

-Result: there will be a node_modules in the directory 'travel-app'

-Step 3.
+#### Step 3.
 Start the application: Run the application using:

 > npm run dev
 > MAKE SURE YOU'RE IN THE DIRECTORY travel-app !!!!!
 OR IT WILL NOT RUN!